WhereSoftwareGoesToDie/haskell-netsuite/README.md

               Nothing -- represents custom fields for each entity type
 ```

-Note that we've added a couple of Aeson-manipulating functions to help you create your data.
-For example, `newNsData` is equivalent to `NsData . object`.

 Here's a rough example of fetching a customer info.
 Run this in ghci:

 ```